-- Trace Stream Heartbeat
+- Trace Stream Heartbeat (streaming only)

 - Trace Recording Session Not Started

 - Trace Recording Session Dropped Events

+- Trace File Open (file based only)

+- Trace File Close (file based only)

+- Trace File Abnormal Closed (file based only)

 5.2.4.2 Trace Session Start administrative message

 The Trace Session Start administrative message shall be used to convey the start of a Trace Session (see 3GPP TS 32.422 [3] for details).
-The Streaming Trace Record in this case may have zero-size payload.
-The value of the traceRecordTypeId field in the Streaming Trace Record Header is set to "TRACE_SESSION_START".
+The Trace Record in this case may have zero-size payload.
+The value of the traceRecordTypeId field in the Trace Record Header is set to "TRACE_SESSION_START".
 The start trace session administrative message is not used for signalling based activation as there is no separate trigger for starting the session and the trace recording session.

 5.2.4.3 Trace Session Stop administrative message

 The Trace Session Stop administrative message shall be used to convey the stop of a Trace Session (see 3GPP TS 32.422 [3] for details).
-The Streaming Trace Record in this case may have zero-size payload.
-The value of the traceRecordTypeId field in the Streaming Trace Record Header is set to "TRACE_SESSION_STOP".The stop trace session administrative message is not used for signalling based activation as there is no separate trigger for stoping the session and the trace recording session.
+The Trace Record in this case may have zero-size payload.
+The value of the traceRecordTypeId field in the Trace Record Header is set to "TRACE_SESSION_STOP".The stop trace session administrative message is not used for signalling based activation as there is no separate trigger for stoping the session and the trace recording session.

 5.2.4.3a Trace Recording Session Start administrative message

 The Trace Recording Session Start administrative message shall be used to convey the start of a Trace Recording Session (see 3GPP TS 32.422 [3] for details).
-The Streaming Trace Record in this case may have zero-size payload.
+The Trace Record in this case may have zero-size payload.
 The value of the traceRecordTypeId field in the Streaming Trace Record Header is set to "TRACE_ RECORDING_SESSION_START".

 5.2.4.3b Trace Recording Session Stop administrative message

 The Trace Recording Session Stop administrative message shall be used to convey the stop of a Trace Recording Session (see 3GPP TS 32.422 [3] for details).
-The Streaming Trace Record in this case may have zero-size payload.
+The Trace Record in this case may have zero-size payload.
 The value of the traceRecordTypeId field in the Streaming Trace Record Header is set to "TRACE_ RECORDING_SESSION_STOP".

 5.2.4.4 Trace Stream Heartbeat administrative message